 Instant Pot Lasagna Soup

-- 1 pound mild Italian sausage or ground beef**
+- 1 pound mild Italian sausage or lean ground beef

 - 4 cups chicken broth or stock

-- 2 cups water (using hot water helps the Instant Pot heat up faster)
+- 2 cups water (using hot water helps the Instant Pot come to pressure faster)

 - 3 bay leaves